 When Scott Brooks was hired as the coach of the Washington Wizards replacing Randy Wittman there were a few nostalgic dreamers who thought this was a reincarnation of the Brooks Wonder Years in OKC.
 There were vague similarities.
 An offense based on two perimeter talents.
 Stars not in their prime.
 But the difference is more night and day than water and ice.
-The Wizards are an incomplete team without an identity.
+The Wizards are an incomplete team without an identity and three max players that don’t compliment each other.
+Think OKC 2017-18 without the perennial All-Stars.
 Brooks, of course, was supposed to fix that.
 But here is the problem with the Wizards and their two star talent roster.
 Neither of the talents are playing like stars.
 Stars lead.

 It’s a tough situation for Brooks.
 He coached two of the greatest players of their generation.
 Under Brooks, Kevin Durant and Russell Westbrook were versatile, gritty, competitive and exhibited strong intangibles in the area of leadership.
 Kevin Durant and Russell Westbrook were dominant and elite players.
 Bradley Beal and John Wall are not.
 Their games are marked by inconsistency and inefficiency.
 Scott Brooks was always going to be less than he was in OKC.

 Bradley Beal had a good year and when John Wall was out he was de-facto point guard.
 Despite what Beal believes, he needs a point guard.
 The biggest problem with Beal is his defense.
 His lowest defensive rating of 105, a solid number, was four years ago.
 His playoffs defense was miserable.
 It couldn’t make up for his offense which was the usual Beal efficiency with low moments sprinkled in.
 At this stage, Beal is a one way player.